pyth0g/Sngfetch/README.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit -l, --lyrics          Display the lyrics of the song fetched.
+  -ls, --lyrics-setup   Setup the access token for the Genius API.
   -hi, --history        Show the history of fetched songs.
   -hic, --history-clear
                         Clear all the history of fetched songs.